CoinOPS-Official/RetroFE/docs/GLOBAL_SETTINGS.md

 # Global settings.conf
 [Back](README.md)

-The global settings.conf file, located in the root directory, defines how your overall system operates.
-See below for a list of configuration parameters that can be specified for your global settings.conf.
+The global `settings.conf` file, located in the root directory, controls the global behavior of your system.
+Below is a list of available configuration parameters you can define in this file.

 ## LOGGING OPTIONS
 | Option | Default | Type | Description | CoinOPS Added Feature |